-If you do not wish to install in on your system, just copy the src/midiutil directory to your project's directory or elsewhere on your PYTHONPATH.
 If you're using this software in your own projects you may want to consider distributing the library bundled with yours; the library is small and self-contained, and such bundling makes things more convenient for your users.
 The best way of doing this is probably to copy the midiutil directory directly to your package directory and then refer to it with a fully qualified name.
 This will prevent it from conflicting with any version of the software that may be installed on the target system.